VPAC/superlinux/supercomputingwithlinux.md

 `module avail` : This option lists all the modules which are available to be loaded.
 Notice that many of them have version numbers associated with them.
 Modules makes it easy to switch compiler application versions.
 The module name without a version number is the production default.

-One particular nuissance is that the output of a module avail is treated as a standard error, rather than standard output, in the standard environment modules application.
+One particular nuissance is that the output of a module avail is treated as a standard error rather than standard output, in the standard environment modules application.
 Thus to pipe the output of module avail to less, one has to redirect standard error to standard output.
 This can also be used for providing an output of `module whatis`  i.e.,

 ```
 module avail 2>&1 | less
 module avail -l 2>&1 | less
 module whatis 2>&1 | less
 ```

 `module whatis <modulefile>` : This option provides a description of the module listed.

-`module display <modulefile>` : Use this command to see exactly what a given modulefile will do to your environment, such as what will be added to the PATH, MANPATH, etc. environment variables.
+`module display <modulefile>` : This command displays the paths of the modulefile, and what will be changed if it is loaded.
+This includes what will be added to the PATH, MANPATH, etc. environment variables.

-For example the command: module display freesurfer displays the following results:
+For example the command: `module display freesurfer` displays the following results:

 ```
 /usr/local/Modules/modulefiles/freesurfer/4.5.0:
 module-whatis	 Set environment variables to use freesurfer version 4.5.0
 prepend-path	 PATH /usr/local/freesurfer/4.5.0/bin
 prepend-path	 FREESURFER_HOME /usr/local/freesurfer/4.5.0
 prepend-path	 SUBJECTS_DIR /usr/local/freesurfer/4.5.0/subjects
 ```

-`module load <modulefile>` : This adds one or more modulefiles to the user's current environment (some modulefiles load other modulefiles, e.g., module load vpac or module load gcc).
-You can load multiple modules simultaneously.
+`module load <modulefile>` : This adds one or more modulefiles to the user's current environment (some modulefiles load other modulefiles, e.g., `module load vpac` or `module load gcc`).
+Multiple modules can be loaded simultaneously.
 For example, to load NAMD one would use the command: `module load namd`.
-If you load the generic name of a module, you will get the default version.
+If the generic name of a module if loaded the default version will be added to the user's environment.
 To load a specific version, load the module using its full specification. for example; `module load namd/2.9-openmpi-gcc`.
 It is almost always better to use the precise version to ensure consistency in scripts and resuls.
 The default version should only be used for testing purposes.

 As an example of how the changes occur, check the version and path when loading a module.
 For example:

 ```
 which gcc
 /usr/bin/gcc
 gcc --version
 gcc (GCC) 4.4.5
 module load gcc/4.9.2
 gcc (GCC) 4.9.2
 ```

 Note that if multiple versions of the same application are loaded then it will be the last one that is loaded which will apply.
 However, if they are referenced files in previous versions it will search for those as well which can lead to some unexpected results.
 For this reason it is highly recommended that only one version of an application remains loaded at any point in time.